- Halloween Makeup Looks

 3. Wednesday Addams

 NYX Professional Makeup Liquid Suede Cream Lipstick in Alien is your best friend here – it might not be traditional, but thick dark lips with those long black plaits give this look it’s winning edge.
-Alternatively, check out our edit of the best dark lipsticks for a vampy look.
+Top of your plaits with a black bow, and you're good to go.

-You’re going to need some serious glitter.
+For this look you're going to need some serious glitter.
 And gems.
-That’s why Barry M Face Jewels Mystic Mermaid are the perfect addition to this ocean-inspired look.
-Simply apply to an already-shimmery face for an added dash of mermaid magic.
+Luckily Barry M have you completely covered when it comes to anything that glimmers.
+Simply apply these sparkles for an added dash of mermaid magic.

-Get this look with Benefit BADgal Liner Waterproof Black Mini.
+Get this look with Benefit BADgal BANG Pencil Black.
 Getting the shapes around the eyes is key, then you can experiment with colourful collars.

 Ah, that old horror movie classic.
 Creepy dolls never get old, and this Halloween doll makeup look is super easy to achieve.

 Just get your hands on some porcelain-white face paint and powder, black liner for freckles and china cracks, and red lips for good measure.
 Go on, add some fake blood if you feel like it too.